vlandham/unix_intro/unix.markdown

 By now, you might be getting a bit fed up of waiting for the `grep` command to finish, or you might want a cleaner way of controlling things without having to reach for Ctrl-C. Ideally, you might want to look at the output from any command in a controlled manner, i.e. you might want to use a Unix program like less to view the output.

 This is very easy to do in Unix, you can send the output from any command to any other Unix program (as long as the second program accepts input of some sort).
 We do this by using what is known as a [pipe][].
 This is implemented using the '|' character (which is a character which always seems to be on different keys depending on the keyboard that you are using).
-Think of the pipe as simply connecting two Unix programs.
+Think of the pipe as simply **connecting two Unix programs**.
 In this next example we send the output from `grep` down a pipe to the less program.
 Let's imagine that we just want to see lines in the input file which contain the pattern "ATGTGA" (a potential start and stop codon combined):

 	$ grep "ATGTGA" intron_IME_data.fasta | less